Surprise Medical Bills Are Driving People Into Debt: Will Congress Act To Stop Them?

 "There's a lot of other things going on that aren't directly related to surprise bills," says Molly Smith, the vice president for coverage and state issues at the American Hospital Association.
 "We're paying attention to what else is getting glommed on."

 Alexander and Murray are expected to unveil details of their proposal Thursday.
-And, at a White House event earlier this month, Alexander said he'd like to pass it through the committee by July.
+And, at a White House event earlier this month, Alexander said he would like to pass it through the committee by July.

 That won't be the end of players joining in the debate.

-The House Education and Labor Committee also held a hearing on the issue, with an eye toward legislation in the future.
-Ways and Means Subcommittee Chairman Lloyd Doggett, D-Texas, is also focused on this issue, having introduced surprise-billing legislation in the last three congressional sessions.
+In addition to the House Education and Labor Committee hearing and possible legislation, Ways and Means health subcommittee Chairman Lloyd Doggett, D-Texas, is focused on this issue, having introduced surprise-billing legislation in the last three congressional sessions.

 Issues to watch